 - Use always lighter paint colors.
 Lighter colors give the space a spacious feeling and open the space more than darker colors that close the space.

-- You can also use the same colors for the ceiling and walls to give this feeling of bigger space.
-This trick works as it doesn’t remove the seam between the ceiling and wall making it more as one space.
+- You can also use the same colors for the ceiling and walls to give this feeling of a bigger space.
+This trick works as it removes the seam between the ceiling and the wall making it more of one space.

 - Using mirrors will also help to open the space more as it creates the illusion of a bigger and more spacious space.